retrodaredevil/retrodaredevil/docs/source/blog/tech/2023-06-auth-with-caddy.rst

-Authorization with Caddy (June 2023)
+June 2023 Authorization with Caddy
 =======================================

 I have been using Caddy for a while and I had been using Caddy's basic auth feature to protect each service that cannot be public.